 Aim Your Arrows To The Sky And Penetrate The Cloud

-The most commonly asked questions regarding cloud security are "Do I need training for cloud-specific penetration testing" and "Can I accomplish my objectives with other pen test training and apply it to the cloud?"
-The answer to both questions is yes, but to understand why, we need to address the explicit importance of having cloud-focused penetration testing.
+The most commonly asked questions regarding cloud security are "Do I need training for cloud-specific penetration testing?" and "Can I accomplish my objectives with other pen test training and apply it to the cloud?"
+The answer to both questions is yes, but to understand why, we need to address the explicit importance of conducting cloud-focused penetration testing.
 In cloud-service-provider environments, penetration testers will not encounter a traditional data center design.
-Specifically, what we rely on to be true in a traditional setting - such as who owns the Operating System, who owns the infrastructure, and how the applications are running - will likely be very different.
-Applications, services, and data will be hosted on a shared hosting environment that is potentially unique to each cloud provider.
+Specifically, what we rely on to be true in a formal setting such as who owns the Operating System and the infrastructure, and how the applications are running will likely be very different.
+Applications, services, and data will be hosted on a shared hosting environment unique to each cloud provider.

-SEC588 dives into these topics as well as other new topics that appear in the cloud like microservices, in-memory data stores, files in the cloud, serverless functions, Kubernetes meshes, and containers.
-The course also specifically covers Azure and AWS penetration testing, which is particularly important given that Amazon Web Services and Microsoft account for more than half of the market.
-The goal is not to demonstrate these technologies, but rather to teach you how to assess and report on the true risk that the organization could face if these services are left insecure.
+The course dives into topics of classic cloud Virtual Machines, buckets, and other new issues that appear in cloud-like microservices, in-memory data stores, files in the cloud, serverless functions, Kubernetes meshes, and containers.
+The course also covers Azure and AWS penetration testing, which is particularly important given that AWS and Microsoft account for more than half of the market.
+The goal is not to demonstrate these technologies but rather to teach you how to assess and report on the actual risk that the organization could face if these services are left insecure.

 Syllabus (36 CPEs)Download PDF

-In this course section you will be conducting the first phases of a Cloud-Focused Penetration Testing Assessment.
+In this initial course section you will conduct the first phases of a cloud-focused penetration testing assessment.
 We'll get familiar with how the terms of service, demarcation points, and limits imposed by cloud service providers function.
-There are labs on how open databases and Internet-level scans can be used in near real time as well as historically to uncover target infrastructure and vulnerabilities.
-In this course section we'll describe how web scale affects reconnaissance and how we can best address it.
-The exercises are designed to walk through the discovery of useful artifacts and the labs themselves throughout the course - a virtual hacker treasure hunt!
+The section features labs on how to perform scans and discovery jobs at Internet scale that can be used in near real-time and through historical searches to uncover target infrastructure and vulnerabilities.
+We'll also describe how web-scale affects reconnaissance and how to best address it.
+The exercises are designed to walk you through how to discover valuable artifacts a virtual hacker treasure hunt!

 - Cloud Assessment Methodology